AishwaryaCodes/Aish-nasa-dashboard/README.md

 - TTL: 5mins
 - - Purpose: Reduce repeated calls to NASA API

-2) ESLint and Prettier configuration for both frontend and backend
+2) ESLint + Prettier configuration for both frontend and backend
 - It helped for consistent formatting and basic code quality rules
 </br>